MushrChun/mail-cop/README.md

     localhost:8080/api/mails

-2. Compatible HTTP method is POST
+2. Compatible HTTP method is POST only

 3. Mail content shoule be wrapped into a HTTP Message Body through application/json format